-When we say thickeners, we mean things like cornstarch, arrowroot, flour, potato starch and roux.
-Even if the cornstarch doesn’t stop steam from building, it can cause your food to burn.
+When we say thickeners, we mean things like cornstarch, arrowroot, flour, potato starch, and roux.
+Even if the cornstarch doesn’t stop steam from building up, it can cause your food to burn.
 You can add thickeners at the end of pressure cooking and sauté it until it thickens.

 Related article – recipe thickeners here.

 Before each use, you should inspect the gasket of your pressure cooker.
 Don’t let it have any dried-on food because this can cause the steam not to build in the cooker.
 Even a worn gasket—which happens over time—can take a pressure cooker more time to build up the necessary steam.
 Your pressure cooker gasket could also suffer damage for any number of reasons, but it all leads to it not building steam.

 You should replace the gaskets of your pressure cooker on average once every 12 months.
 This doesn’t matter when it comes to frequency of use.

 Any pinched creases or cracks in the gasket indicate that it has damage.
 It needs replacement to ensure that your pressure cooker will build steam.
 You may even want to keep a spare gasket on hand.
 Buy two at the same time.
 They cost around $10 for a pack with two sets.